clevos/Baseball/README.md

 2. Named the endpoint and provided an arrow function
 3. Get required data for the endpoint from the request object.
 For example I get the yearID from the request query parameters
 4. Using the data provided in the request object, I run queries against mysql database
+  a.
+Get the connection to mySQL
+  b.
+In a try block start a database transaction
+  c.
+Run a database query, sometimes providing parameterized values like(playerID), getting back data from mySQL.
+  d.
+Depending on the endpoint, there maybe multiple queries to run.

+5. Using the retrieved data, I used the Express js response object to render the HTML file from the pug file.
+6. Deal with any error in the catch block